-Censorship is a big topic, and even adding the "Internet" qualifier makes it hardly less so.
-In order to deal with the subject in detail, I must limit the scope.
-The subject of this work is an important special case of censorship, which I call the "border firewall."
-See Figure 1.1.
+Censorship is an enormous topic, and Internet censorship is hardly smaller.
+In order to deal with the subject in detail, it is necessary to limit the scope.
+My research is on an important special case of censorship, which I call the "border firewall."
+It is illustrated in Figure 1.1.